sfbennett/music-api/README.md

 # Music API

-A RESTful API that I've created with Express.js and connected to a PostgreSQL database to manage data from different endpoints.
+A RESTful API created with Express.js and connected to a PostgreSQL database to manage data from different endpoints.

 The music API is hosted on Render and connected to a PostgreSQL database that is hosted on Supabase.